srl-labs/clab-ui/README.md

 Deep `core/*`, `services/*`, and `src/*` imports are not part of the supported public API.

+Integrator-facing guidance for these exports lives in [`INTEGRATORS.md`](INTEGRATORS.md).
+If you are embedding this package into your own app, start there.

 ## Local Consumer Workflow

 When another local repo wants to consume this checkout directly, build it first: